Email Blasts: 5 Reasons You Should Not Consider Them in 2019

 All things considered, email campaigns are so 2019 (…while email blasts are 2000 and late.
 I hear you, Fergie.)

-Sign up for a reputable email marketing and automations platform (wink, wink) to:
+Sign up for a reputable email marketing and automation platform (wink, wink) to:

 ii) perform, and